 products in the next decade, but establishment of second generation biofuel plants is likely to gradually

 influence the biofuel market.

-Countries/regions described/represented: Denmark, Estonian, Finland, Germany, Latvia, Lithuania, Norway, Poland, Russian Federation, Sweden
+Countries/regions described/represented: Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, Russian Federation, Sweden